 Dan Taylor is the Public Engagement Coordinator for University College London’s Wellcome / EPSRC Centre for Interventional and Surgical Sciences.
 He joined UCL in 2017 following three years as the Public Engagement Officer at Queen Mary University of London.

 In his current role he is responsible for the strategic direction, support provision and evaluation of the Centre’s public engagement and patient involvement programme.
-He’s an active member of the London Public Engagement Network and has set up a monthly opportunity for professionals working in Public and Patient Involvement to come together to discuss experiences and practice.
+He’s an active member of the London Public Engagement Network and has set up a monthly networking and support network for people in roles supporting Public and Patient Involvement .

 Rachel Kahn has formally worked with the Wellcome Trust and the British Science Association (BSA) as their Festival Communications Officer.
 She has a background in the Medical Sciences and is currently studying for an MSc in Science Communication at Imperial College London.

 Hana Ayoob is a freelance creative producer of science events, a performer and an artist.
 She’s passionate about bringing people together to explore the world around us, getting more diverse voices heard in science and science communication, and talking about or drawing the weirder animals we share our planet with.